coredns/coredns/notes/coredns-1.8.4.md

 bunch of bugfixes and a few enhancements mostly in the *dnssec* and *kubernetes* plugins, and a new (small) plugin called *minimal*.

-It also include a fix when using the "reverse zone syntax", i.e. 10.0.0.0/15, now return the proper set of reverse zones.
+It also include a fix when using the "reverse zone cidr syntax", e.g. 10.0.0.0/15, now return the proper set of reverse zones.

 ## Brought to You By